malvads/easycache/README.md

 end
 ```

-Now data is in-mem for the next 3600 second (store_in_mem variable is important for storing data first time), if i want to get the data stored in mem i do
+Now data is in-mem for the next 3600 second (store_in_mem variable is important for storing data first time).

+## Getting data

+If i want to get the data stored in mem i do

 ```ruby
 data = cache.fetch("my_key")